cmelab/flowerMD/paper/paper.md

 bibliography: paper.bib
 ---
 # Summary
-`flowerMD` is a package for reproducibly performing complex HOOMD-blue [@hoomd_2019] simulation workflows.
+`flowerMD` is a package for reproducibly performing multi-stage HOOMD-blue [@hoomd_2019] simulation workflows.
 It enables the programmatic specification of tasks including definition of molecular structures, forcefield definition and application and chaining together simulation stages (e.g., shrinking, equilibration, simulating a sequence of ensembles, tensile testing, etc.) through an extensible set of Python classes.
-The modular design supports a library of complex workflows for organic macrmolecular and polymer simulations.
+The modular design supports a library of workflows for organic macrmolecular and polymer simulations.
 Tutorials are provided to demonstrate package features and flexibility.

 # Statement of need

-High-level programmatic specification of molecular simulation workflows are needed for two reasons: First: They provide the information necessary for a simulation study to be reproducible, and Second: They minimize the cognitive load of getting started with running experiments [?].
+High-level programmatic specifications of molecular simulation workflows are needed for two reasons.
+First, they provide the information necessary for a simulation study to be reproducible, and second, they minimize the cognitive load of getting started with running simulations.
 For a researcher new to molecular simulations, building the necessary set of computational tools needed to actually perform experiments simultaneously:
-(a) requires skills and knowledge different from those needed to do research, (b) involves repeating work that others have already done.
+(a) requires skills and knowledge different from those needed to do research, and (b) involves repeating work that others have already done.

 This is a well recognized problem, and recent advances in well-documented